Visiting International Research Students (VIRS) are required to pay two separate fees charged by UBC: the VIRS Program

 - Clothing for each season in British Columbia (BC)

 - Costs of your accommodations which can vary depending on where you live, whether you'll live with roommates (flat-mates) or live on your own, and the quality of the housing

 - If you're participating in tourism and entertainment, will you be visiting many places in the area?
 What will your social life be like?

 - Your transportation fees.
 A transit pass costs a minimum of $92/month.

-- Cell phone: Canada has amongst the most expensive phone plans in the world.
+- Cell phone fees.
+Canada has amongst the most expensive phone plans in the world.
 Plan for at least $60/month.

 We recommend planning on at least $2,000 (Canadian dollars) per month to live in Vancouver.

 To get a clear financial picture during your studies at UBC, it is always wise to create a budget that considers both university and living costs.
-Here's a sample budget worksheet that you can use to estimate your monthly expenses for exchange.
+See the sample budget worksheet (pdf) that you can use to estimate your monthly expenses for exchange.
 Fill in the table with realistic amounts for each category that applies to you.